FOODWISE – Nutrition Education

 Emergency FoodShare Benefits for Food Replacement – Are you worried that food in your refrigerator may spoil if the power goes out?
 What if you lose food due to fire or flooding?
 Don’t take chances with food that may be spoiled.
 FoodShare members can request help.
 Current FoodShare members who lose food purchased with FoodShare benefits due to a flood, fire, or other household misfortune, can request the replacement benefits from the State of Wisconsin.
 FoodShare Handbook states that loss of power for 4 hours or more can qualify as a household misfortune.
 For more information … Emergency FoodShare Replacement Flyer.

-USDA MY PLATE – RECIPES More information
+USDA MY PLATE – RECIPES

-TASTY TUESDAYS … more information
+TASTTasty Tuesdays posterY TUESDAYS … more information on Tasty Tuesdays

 provided by Fond du Lac and Sheboygan County FoodWIse program